scottorgan/AutopilotScript-ConfigureWindows/README.md

 It also disables the Chat (Consumer Teams) app which requires modifying a (normally) Read Only registry key.

-"If you take from one author, it's plagiarism; if you take from many, it's research." -Wilson Mizner This script and the ideas behind it are all largely taken from the works of Nickolaj Anderson, Ben Whitmore and Mike Plichta.
+>"If you take from one author, it's plagiarism; if you take from many, it's research." -Wilson Mizner

+This script and the ideas behind it are all largely taken from the works of Nickolaj Anderson, Ben Whitmore and Mike Plichta.

+<sub>NOTE:  The previous (Windows 10) version of this script has been moved the "Previous Win10 version" folder.